 There are several other causes of missed periods other than pregnancy.
 Amenorrhoea is the medical term for absent periods.
 Primary amenorrhoea is where a girl/woman has never had periods at all.
-This will be a subject of a separate hub.
-In this hub, we are going to look at secondary amenorrhoea whereby periods which had hitherto been normal, cease.
-On many occasions I have seen questions, even here on Hubpages, about missed periods and pregnancy tests that have been repeatedly negative with a bewildered air of ‘what is going on?’.
-Here are some of the possible explanations:
+This will be a subject of a separate article.
+In this article, we are going to look at secondary amenorrhoea, in which periods that had hitherto been normal, cease.
+On many occasions I have seen questions, even here on HubPages, about missed periods and pregnancy tests that have been repeatedly negative with a bewildered air of "what is going on?"
+Here are some of the possible explanations.

 This is a fairly common condition, affecting many women to varying degrees of severity.
 The commonest manifestations of PCOS are being overweight/obese, increased body hair (hirsutism) and erratic periods.
 In a typical case of PCOS, the affected woman may find that her periods are unpredictable sometimes going several months without one.
 This particular feature tends to be masked by the use of the combined contraceptive pill.
 With the pill, the periods will arrive on time like clockwork.
 It is when the woman decides to come off the pill, usually because she wants to conceive, that this particular feature will be manifest.
 She may, in fact, believe she has conceived but a pregnancy test will show she is not pregnant.
 Were she to pursue this further, a hormone profile blood test and a pelvic ultrasound scan will clinch the diagnosis.
 Absent or erratic periods in polycystic ovarian syndrome (PCOS) are caused by the abnormal hormone environment that underlies this condition.
 In the majority of cases, a successful reduction of body weight to a normal body mass index (BMI) will lead to a resumption of normal regular periods.